kiwicom/orbit-compose/contributing.md

 - discuss the API of the composable first;
 - add the component - composables with KDoc;
 - add screenshots tests covering basic rendering of the component; Locally recorded screenshots may produce changes to all PNG files, push only the relevant ones.
+Don't forget to install Git LFS, if installed properly, screenshots are automatically committed as LFS files.
 - add catalog demonstration;
 - add entry into `component-status.yaml`;
 - add documentation to docs (component.mdx) including UI testing documentation; resolve the correct name using [the Orbit repo](https://github.com/kiwicom/orbit/tree/master/docs/src/documentation) and naming pattern using the dir name as a file name;